 Playing an instrument can go straight to a musician’s head, scientists have revealed.
 A study by researchers at Liverpool University has shown that practice and performance prevent a vital part of the brain from shrinking with age.
 Musicians in the Royal Liverpool Philharmonic Orchestra were found to have an average of 15 percent more gray matter in the brain region than nonmusicians.
 The part of the brain involved, called Broca’s area, deals with memory, language processing, and organization.

-As soon as they stopped meditating, the volunteers’ gamma wave production returned to normal, while the monks, who had meditated on compassion for more than 10,000 hours in order to attain the rank of adept, did not experience a decrease to normal in the gamma wave production after they stopped meditating.
+As soon as they stopped meditating, the volunteers’ gamma wave production returned to normal.
+In contrast, the monks, who had meditated on compassion for more than 10,000 hours to attain the rank of adept, did not experience a decrease to normal in the gamma wave production after they stopped meditating.
 The synchronized gamma wave area of the monks’ brains during meditation on love and compassion was found to be larger than that corresponding activation of the volunteers’ brains.

 In the same way that regular physical workouts keep the body limber and healthy, regular mental and neurological workouts help keep your mind and nervous system in good working order.